sayidbek-bakhrom/CNN-for-skin-cancer-detection/README.md

 Skin cancer is the most common human malignancy and is primarily diagnosed visually, beginning with an initial clinical screening, followed by dermoscopic analysis, and potentially a biopsy and histopathological examination.
 Early detection plays a crucial role in treatment and outcomes.
 Automated classification of skin lesions from images is a challenging task due to the fine-grained variability in the appearance of skin lesions.

-This project aims to develop an automated model to classify skin lesions into two categories (benign or malignant) using deep learning techniques.
+This project aims to develop an automated model to classify skin lesions into 2 categories (benign or malignant) using deep learning techniques.

 ## Dataset